PART 61 - ADMIRALTY CLAIMS

 Judgment in default

-(1) In a claim in rem (other than a collision claim) the claimant may obtain judgment in default of –
+(1) In an admiralty claim the claimant may obtain judgment in default of –

-(a) an acknowledgment of service only if –
+(a) an acknowledgment of service only if at the date on which judgment is entered–

 (i) the defendant has not filed an acknowledgment of service; and

-(ii) the time for doing so set out in rule 61.3(4) has expired; and
+(ii) )the relevant time limit for doing so has expired;

-(2) In a collision claim, a party who has filed a collision statement of case within the time specified by rule 61.4(5) may obtain judgment in default of a collision statement of case only if –
+(2) In a collision claim, a party who has filed a collision statement of case within the time specified by rule 61.4(5) may obtain judgment in default of a collision statement of case only if at the date on which judgment is entered–

 (a) the party against whom judgment is sought has not filed a collision statement of case; and